loicguillois/zork/README.md

 # Zork

-RPG game, used to learn Rust
+RPG game project, used to learn Rust